Sravani1801/python/README.md

-A brief repo on python language python is a user friendly language some basic topics of python language
+A brief repo on python language python is a user friendly language some basic topics of python language extension of python program file is .py

+Basic hello world python program: print("Hello World!)
+OUTPUT:Hello World!

+comments in python:
+they do not appear in console
+they are defined with '#'
+example:
+#it's just a comment
+print("sravani")
+OUTPUT: sravani

 LIST:
 char = ["john","peter"]
 print(char[0])